Hackers break into Reddit's systems

 According to Reddit the most significant data contained in this backup are account credentials (username + salted hashed passwords), email addresses, and all content (mostly public, but also private messages) from way back then.

-Also accessed were logs containing the email digests Reddit sent between 3 June and 17 June 2018.
+Also accessed were logs containing the email digests Reddit sent between 3-17 June 2018.

 Read more: Hacked: it could happen you

-The digests connect a username to the associated email address and contain suggested posts from select popular and safe-for-work subreddits you subscribe to.
+The digests connect a username to the associated email address and contain suggested posts from select popular and safe-for-work sub-reddit's users subscribe to.

 “As the attacker had read access to our storage systems, other data was accessed such as Reddit source code, internal logs, configuration files and other employee workspace files, but these two areas are the most significant categories of user data,” it said.